ToniA/nordpool-teslamateapi/README.md

    * Charging is controlled using the scheduled charging feature
    * In the event of a failure in determining the charge start time, 23:00 is used as a fallback
    * A charge is scheduled only if, at the time of execution, the car is:
-      * At home
       * Plugged in
-      * Not charging; in other words, it must be scheduled to start at the earliest at 23:00
+      * Scheduled to start charging, and not charging at the moment

 This is implemented as a Node-RED flow, built on
    * TeslaMate